th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

 transient loops and the resulting count-to-infinity (e.g. Babel).

 The third approach is to disseminate the link weights of neighboring links.
-From this information, each node can build a view of the network graph and again calculate the necessary distances that the forwarding function needs.
+From this information, each forwarding element can build a view of the network graph and again calculate the necessary distances that the forwarding function needs.
 This mechanism is implemented in so-called _link-state_ protocols.

 I will also mention MAC learning here.
 MAC learning is a bit different, in that it is using piggybacked information from the actual